BraydenReklaw/chess/notes.md

 Note the slide examples and lecture videos

 reference equality vs object equality.
 References equal if referencing same object. object equality by default checks reference equality

+## Records

+records are immutable versions of classes, so if you want to change a variable, you need to create a method that returns a new instance with the new variables.

+## Exceptions

+abnormal conditions, not necessarily errors.
+Allow us to write code without handling all the error logic required.
+Errors are issues that no code can fix.
+Exceptions can be fixed with code

+try / catch block : try { code that may throw exception }catch(exception) {code that handles specified exception}

+Multi-catch -> allows catch to | multiple exceptions in one block

+Checked exceptions (Java only).
+Handle or Declare rules apply here

+finally - handles any code necessary to run but in risk of not running if an exception is thrown.
+Will always run regardless of thrown exceptions

+`throw new <exeption name>("error message")`

+You can create custom exception classes